 Is it True?

 Sort of.
 Identity Guard offers pretty comprehensive monitoring of most of your personal information, including your name, Social Security number, address and bank accounts.
-Depending on the plan you choose, you may also get access to your triple-bureau credit reports (updated quarterly or monthly) as well as your credit scores.
+Depending on the plan you choose, you may also get access to your triple-bureau credit reports (updated annually) as well as a monthly credit score.
 However, it’s important to note these aren’t the FICO scores that most lenders use.

-The service is missing a few options found amongst its competitors, like driver’s license number monitoring and the option to add extra email addresses to your account.
+The service is missing a few options found amongst its competitors, like the option to add extra email addresses to your account.
 Though not as critical as the information mentioned above, the addition of these extra types of monitoring would help Identity Guard live up to its “total protection” claim.

 It’s also worth noting that comprehensive protection comes with a high price tag.
 Triple-bureau credit monitoring is only included in Identity Guard’s two most expensive plans, which may put it out of reach if you’re on a budget.
 This isn’t to say there’s no value in its more affordable plans, but it’s important to look closely at the details, so you know what you’re getting and what you’re not.

 Of course, the true measure of an identity protection service is how they help you if you become a victim of identity theft.
 The Federal Trade Commission estimates the average person spends over 200 hours restoring their identity — not something you want to do on your own.
 Many identity theft protection companies obtain temporary power of attorney from you so they can do a lot of the legwork on your behalf.
-Identity Guard offers restoration assistance and you can contact their Identity Theft Recovery Unit 24/7.
-Customers will then be assigned a dedicated case member, who can assist in helping report stolen credit cards to creditors, filing a police report, and other preventative measures as needed.
+Identity Guard offers restoration assistance.
+Customers are assigned a dedicated case member, who can assist in helping report stolen credit cards to creditors, filing a police report, and other preventative measures as needed.